SaqibA1i/Qalculater/README.md

     }
 }
 ```

+>## Deployemnt
+The app consists of two parts i.e. the client and the server.
+Both were deployed individually as I could not come accross a convinient and secure way of deploying them both at the same address at minimal costs (which in my case = $0):

+-   **React client:** The react front end was deployed at https://qalculater.netlify.app using Netlify as a
+hosting service.
+It provides basic CICD which is hooked to this github repo.

+-   **Express Server:** The express server along with all the authentication logic was deployed separately using Heroku, the url for the api end point is https://qalculater-backend.herokuapp.com/
 # Resources Used
 Having unfamiliarity with passportJS the following resources were used to help me with user Authentication: